Bill Evans

 Contributor: David Tanner

 So, cards on the table.
 I’m not a musician, I don’t play an instrument.
-If you want a technical explanation of Bill Evans use of the “locked hand” technique, it won’t be found here.
+If you want a technical explanation of Bill Evans use of the “locked hands” technique, it won’t be found here.
 For me jazz and, in particular, the music of Bill Evans engenders an emotional response.
 With that proviso here is my primer on the great jazz pianist, ten tracks featuring his work solo, duo and in his award winning trios.

 Bill Evans was born in 1929, in New Jersey, and studied the piano from an early age, with twentieth century classical music being an early influence on him.